techhandoo/Event_Management_System/README.md

-# 🎫 FreeBuff — Event Management Platform
+# 🎫  Event Management Platform

 A full-stack event management platform built with **Spring Boot**, **React**, **Kafka**, and **PostgreSQL**.
 Users can register, authenticate, create and manage events, and handle event booking workflows with real-time notifications.